- Taking out a commerical car loan is one option for businesses looking to purchase a new vehicle

 Step 3.
 Balloon payments

 Typically, opting for a balloon payment will reduce the regular repayments on a commercial car loan.
-However, it will see the borrower incur more interest over the loan’s life, as more debt will remain outstanding until the very end.
+However, it will see the borrower incur more interest over the loan term, as more debt remains outstanding until the very end.

 As mentioned above, some commercial car leasing products also require or allow a balloon payment at the end of the lease agreement, often in exchange for ownership of the car.